 Requirements to Declare the Major

-Those wishing to declare the major should schedule an appointment with the legal studies advisor.
+Those wishing to declare the major should complete the first step to declaring legal studies form or make an appointment with an advisor via StarFish.

 To declare the legal studies major, students must complete three (3) prerequisite courses with grades of C or better.
 Students may be exempt from COMM-A by their English Placement score and from QR-A by their Math Placement score.